lexcado/applicant_challenges/vaccination_station/README.md

 ## Boundary conditions

-- Implement only the backend logic, preferably in python.
-TypeScript or Java
+- Implement only the backend logic, preferably in Python or  TypeScript
 - You don't need to implement a REST, GraphQl etc. presentation layer exposing the business logic.
 Functions as entrypoints for the business logic are enough.
 Nevertheless, structure the business methods in a way that they easily can be called by the presentation layer and tests.
 - **Proof that your solution works by providing high-level integration-tests.**
 - You are free to use any in-memory persistence method, like hashmaps, in-memory databases, etc. There is no need for persistence across multiple executions of the application.